-Our fifth album, releasing early 2026, features the incredible Nonet of Louise Farrenc on period instruments with the dynamism of historically informed performance (HIP).
-It’s the first Australian recording ever of the Nonet, which wowed 1849 Paris and won Farrenc equal pay to her male colleagues at the Paris Conservatoire.
+Our fifth album, released on 8 May 2026, features the incredible Nonet of Louise Farrenc and Symphony in E flat major by Anton Eberl, on period instruments with the dynamism of historically informed performance (HIP).
+It’s the first Australian recording ever of both pieces, and the second worldwide with HIP.
+It’s the story of two trailblazers: Farrenc’s Nonet wowed 1849 Paris and won her equal pay to her male colleagues at the Paris Conservatoire, while Eberl’s work premiered alongside Beethoven and won the critic’s vote.

-Featuring an all-star cast of international ARCO soloists, this recording by an all-female-led orchestra will continue to raise women composers and Australian performers to international heights.
+Featuring an all-star cast of international ARCO soloists and the full ARCO orchestra conducted by violinist Rachael Beesley, this recording by an all-female-led orchestra will continue to raise women and lesser-known composers to international heights.

-Recorded on the national 2023 New Perspectives tour, this album will be available in physical, digital and streaming formats.
+Recorded live on 2023 and 2020 tours, this album is available in physical, digital and streaming formats.
+Order your copy now!

 Louise Farrenc was a renowned pianist – a child prodigy, an accomplished touring soloist, and first female professor of piano at the Paris Conservatory – yet ironically her most famous piece does not feature her chosen instrument.
 Instead, scored for a string quartet and wind quintet together, it is full of rich textures and intricate scoring, demonstrating her irrefutable compositional skill.